A strong shock during a nova outburst: an origin of multiple velocity systems in optical spectra and of high-energy emissions: Discussion

 \subsection{V1974 Cyg 1992}

-\subsubsection{model light curve fitting of V1974 Cyg}
+\subsubsection{Model Light Curve Fitting of V1974 Cyg}

-Figure \ref{opt_gamma_ray_abs_magnitudes_v1668_cyg}b shows absolute magnitudes of $V$ light curves for each component, i.e., the photospheric (red line, labeled BB), free-free emission (blue, FF), and the total of them (green, TOTAL).
-This model light curve (green line) reproduces well the observed $V$ light curve (filled blue circles) of V1974 Cyg if we adopt the $V$ band distance modulus, $(m-M)_V= A_V + 5 \log (d/10{\rm ~pc}) = 0.93 + 5 \log (1.6{\rm ~kpc}/10{\rm ~pc}) = 12.0$, where, the $V$ band absorption of $A_V=0.93$ is taken from \citet{hac19ka} and \citet{hac21k} and the distance of $d=1.6$ kpc is from {\it Gaia}/eDR3 \citep{bai21rf}.
+Figure \ref{opt_gamma_ray_abs_magnitudes_v1668_cyg}b shows the absolute magnitudes of $V$ light curves for each component, i.e., the photospheric (red line, labeled BB), free-free emission (blue, FF), and the total of them (green, TOTAL).
+This model light curve (green line) reproduces well the observed $V$ light curve (filled blue circles) of V1974 Cyg if we adopt the $V$-band distance modulus, $(m-M)_V= A_V + 5 \log (d/10{\rm ~pc}) = 0.93 + 5 \log (1.6{\rm ~kpc}/10{\rm ~pc}) = 12.0$, where, the $V$-band absorption of $A_V=0.93$ is taken from \citet{hac19ka} and \citet{hac21k} and the distance of $d=1.6$ kpc is from Gaia early data release 3 \citep[EDR3;][]{bai21rf}.

-Because the $V$ band distance modulus is fixed to be $(m-M)_V= 12.0$, we have only one freedom, that is, shifting the model light curves back and forth horizontally.
+Because the $V$-band distance modulus is fixed to be $(m-M)_V= 12.0$, we have only one degree of freedom, that is, shifting the model light curves back and forth horizontally.
 In the figure, we fit our total $V$ model light curves with the optical maximum.
-The model light curve labeled TOTAL reasonably follows the $V$ data of V1974 Cyg in an early phase (up to $\sim 90$ days after optical maximum).
+The model light curve labeled TOTAL reasonably follows the $V$ data of V1974 Cyg in an early phase (up to $\sim 90$ days after the optical maximum).
 After that, the model light curve deviates downward largely from the visual and $V$ data.
-This is because strong emission lines such as [\ion{O}{3}] significantly contribute to the $V$ band flux as discussed by \citet{hac06kb}.
-If we could use the intermediate $y$ band magnitude, which avoids strong emission lines such as [\ion{O}{3}], our model light curve follows well the continuum flux of the nova even in the nebular phase, as seen in Figure \ref{opt_gamma_ray_abs_magnitudes_v1668_cyg}a of V1668 Cyg.
-Thus, the continuum flux of the nova is decreasing almost along with the model light curve.
+This is because strong emission lines such as [\ion{O}{3}] significantly contribute to the $V$-band flux as discussed by \citet{hac06kb}.
+If we could use the intermediate $y$-band magnitude, which avoids strong emission lines such as [\ion{O}{3}], our model light curve follows well the continuum flux of the nova even in the nebular phase, as seen in Figure \ref{opt_gamma_ray_abs_magnitudes_v1668_cyg}a of V1668 Cyg.
+Thus, the continuum flux of the nova decreases almost along with the model light curve.
 Therefore, we adopt the 0.98 $M_\sun$ as a good model both for V1668 Cyg and V1974 Cyg.